rybradlax/raspberianModifications/README.md

 (I will start project wiki soon too by the way)

 0.0.3
-Added Python terminal commands to make file scripting and programming in Python easier, compatible with Linux & MacOS only as of now, will later incorporate Windows.Also added a file removal system and automatic file removal system on Windows, MacOS, and Linux.
+Added Python terminal commands to make file scripting and programming in Python easier, compatible with Linux & MacOS only as of now, will later incorporate Windows.
+Also added a file removal system and automatic file removal system on Windows, MacOS, and Linux.

+0.0.4
+Added a script used to zip or extract files, hoping to make it an executable with Windows IExpress soon.